Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP 1.5 =
+* Added a new feature that allows the admin to configure products where the customer can specify the amount.
+Useful for accepting donations.
+* Added settings link in the plugin's menu listing page.

 = 1.4 =
 * Added new settings to allow customization of currency formatting.
 * Added a new settings option to specify the currency symbol.